Estimated read time: 12 minutes

 - The Canny Collar fastens behind the head rather than under the chin.
 The immediate benefit is that there is no yanking your dog's head to one side nor riding up into her eyes.

-- The Canny Collar uses a single piece of material over your dog’s face which attaches to the lead at the back of the head.
+- The Canny Collar uses a single piece of material over your dog’s face which attaches to the leash at the back of the head.
 It expands to fit the wider snout of a Boxer or contracts for the slimmer snout of a Greyhound.
 This gives a perfect fit without affecting the functionality.

 - The Canny Collar can be quickly and easily switched into a regular dog collar.
 Simply flick the noseband on and off your dog's nose when needed.
 By doing this you can eventually train your dog to walk on a conventional flat collar.